 Chad is an amazing young man who has made it his life mission to clean up the Mississippi River.
 With a small team of volunteers, enlisting riverside communities, he is succeeding – one mile at a time.
 Community action in action!

-This is an incredible story of a part-time music teacher, a garbage picker, and a symphony orchestra conductor in Paraguay who started making instruments from garbage to teach kids music to keep them out of trouble and off drugs.
+This is an incredible story of a part-time music teacher, a garbage picker, and a symphony orchestra conductor in Paraguay who started making instruments from garbage to teach kids music to keep them out of trouble and off online medicines drugs.
 Today their orchestra tours the world playing Mozart and teaching the world that anything is possible.

 Rituals have always been important parts of culture.
 What are your company’s rituals?
 We show two very different kinds of ritual: The “haka” done by the New Zealand All Blacks, and an incredible Mandala created by a group of Buddhist monks.
 While opposite in style, both are done to get participants into an ideal state for top performance.